OmniBrew/sw5e-data/text/en/manual/learning-spells.md

 title: Learning Powers
 ---
 ### Known Powers
-Biotics rely on physical mnemonics and a biotic implant to harness the power of mass effect fields.
+Biotics rely on physical mnemonics and a biotic implant to harness the power of Star Wars fields.
 Learning the mnemonics takes years of practice.
 Once mastered, biotic users can learn new varieties of controlling the fields.
 As biotic characters progress in levels, they learn new varieties of biotic powers or can augment the power or utility of an existing one.
 In any case, once a biotic user learns a power, it is always at their disposal.